Launch Photography Guide

 This launch photography guide contains nearly all of the information needed to successfully photograph a rocket launch.
 The camera settings will work from any location you may be photographing from around Cape Canaveral Air Force Station or wherever you may find yourself shooting a rocket launch.
 I have refined these suggestions from my experiences over the past several years photographing launches along the Space Coast.
 While the settings may differ from other photographers’ suggestions, they have been based around my particular style of shooting.
 In most cases, I will underexpose my photos by one or two stops to preserve certain details and recover in post processing.
 Use at your own discretion.

 Have questions?
-Feel free to contact me by using the contact form.
+Feel free to get in touch by using the contact form.

 Be sure to check back as this guide will continue to be revised.